The Salt Lake City Central Library is absolutely incredible

 The spaces above the ground floor of the outer wall are set up as intimate reading areas, organized like college library carrels but without walls, with comfortable reading desks, nooks, and occasional soft seating (couches and chairs).

 This design and feel is carried into the main library building, where the edges of each floor are mostly set up with reading desks, seating four people.

 I've been reprimanded by guards at the DC Public Library and the Chicago Cultural Center for using electric sockets and ordered to remove my plug.
-At this library, the desks have been outfitted with electric outlets offered to patrons to use.
+At this library, the desks have been outfitted with electric outlets for patrons to use freely.

 And another "judging indicator" on libraries I use now--whether or not they have a scanner available to the public--Salt Lake wins.
 I asked about this in the Washingtoniana Room (the specialized local history section at the DC Public Library) and I was instructed to use my camera and photograph the pages I wanted.

 They also have kept their periodicals and have some volumes that go back to the 1820s.